-(Mark [x] One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE IE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2015 OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE HE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 0-28536 WILHELMINA INTI ERNATIONAL, INC. (Exact name of registrant as specified in its charter) Delaware 74-2781950 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 200 Crescent Court, Suite 1400, Dallas, Texas 75201 (Address of principal executive offices) (Zip Code) (214) 60 51-7488 (Registrant's telephone nu mber, including area code) n 'a (Former name, former address and forme r fiscal year, if changed since last report) required to be filed by Section 13 or 15(d) of the Securities Exchange Act gistrant was required to file such reports), and (2) has been subject to such ically and posted on its corporate Web site, if any, every Interactive Data T (§232.405 of this chapter) during the preceding 12 months (or for such] Yes [] No compa Indicate by check mark whether the registrant is a large accelerated fil any.
-See the definitions of "large accelerated filer," "accelerated filer" and er, an accelerated filer, a non-accelerated filer, or a smaller reporting d "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] (Do not check if a smaller reporting company) Smaller reporting company [x] Indicate by check mark whether the registrant is a shell company (as d lefined in Rule 12b-2 of the Exchange Act). [] Yes [x] No As of May 15, 2015 the registrant had 5,856,565 shares of common st ock outstanding.
-1
+[x d (OUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2015

+OR

+(Mark One)

+[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number 0-28536

+WILHELMINA INTERNATIONAL, INC.

+(Exact name of registrant as specified in its charter)

+Delaware 74-2781950 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 200 Crescent Court, Suite 1400, Dallas, Texas 75201 (Address of principal executive offices) (Zip Code) (214) 661-7488 n/a

+(Registrant's telephone number, including area code)

+(Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. [x] Yes [] No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). [x] Yes [] No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer [] Non-accelerated filer [] (Do not check if a smaller reporting company) Accelerated filer [] Smaller reporting company [x]

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). [] Yes [x] No

+As of August 13, 2014 the registrant had 5,843,621 shares of common stock outstanding.